tecnalia-advancedmanufacturing-robotics/OrbbecSDK_ROS2/README.md

 ### 4.4 Configuration of depth NFOV and WFOV modes

-For the Femto Mega and Femto Bolt devices, the NFOV and WFOV modes are implemented by configuring the resolution of Depth and IR in the launch file.
-In launch file, depth_width、depth_height、ir_width、ir_height represents the resolution of the depth  and the resolution of the IR.
-The frame fps and resolution of IR must be consistent with the depth.
-The correspondence between different modes and resolutions is as follows:
+For the Femto Mega and Femto Bolt devices, the NFOV (narrow field of view) and WFOV (wide field of view) modes can be set up by adjusting the resolution of the Depth and IR (infrared) sensors in the launch file.
+To clarify, in the launch file, depth_width, depth_height, ir_width, and ir_height refer respectively to the resolution of the Depth and IR sensors.
+It is important to match the frame rate and resolution of the IR sensor with that of the Depth sensor.
+The following chart displays the corresponding modes and resolutions.

 - NFOV unbinned: 640 x 576.
 - NFOV binned: 320 x 288.